Issue 250506.1: Improve Support for Finding vtables

 In Section 2.2, "Attribute Types," add a row to Table 2.2:

-In Section 5.7.1, "Structure, Union and Class Type Entries", add the following paragraph:
+In Section 5.7.1, "Structure, Union and Class Type Entries", add the following paragraphs:

 A structure, union, or class type may have a